 Emotions are like a drug in your body.

 This helped me a lot because I realized that perhaps I wasn’t an inherently angry/grumpy mom.
 I was just addicted to my emotions and it was time to break that habit.
+If you’re interested in reading about being addicting to emotions and how to break that habit, check out this book.
+It has quite literally changed my life and the way I parent.

 This is why affirmations can help break emotional habits and make you a better parent: